zuiderkwast/simpleton/lsrc/ROADMAP.md

 Milestone 3: String concatenation in patterns

-* Add "size known" annotation on strings (in patterns)
+* Add "fixed" annotation in patterns
-* Check that at least one operand of ++ in a pattern has a fixed or computable length
+* Check that at least one operand of ++ in a pattern is fixed
 * Compile patterns containing string concatenation

 Milestone 4: Arrays